Help01/actorswiki/(ENG)-Observers.md

 			}
 		}
 ```
-If you just need to clear the stack of observers of the entity without destroying it, you can use
+If you just need to clear the stack of the observers of the entity without destroying it, you can use
 ```observer.ReleaseObservers();```
 ```csharp
         public ent observer;